 Can I volunteer just once?

-We welcome one-time volunteers at some of our special events, including Christmas and Easter community meals.
+We welcome one-time volunteers at some of our holidays and special events, including Christmas and Easter community meals.
 Watch this page, or our social media channels, for more information.

 Can I just show up to volunteer?